+with_spherical_geometry(first_interface_position)

-Returns This DiffusionIsoThermalCalculation object with_spherical_geometry (first_interface_position) Sets geometry to spherical, corresponds to a sphere with a certain radius.
-Default: A spherical geometry Note: With a cylindrical or spherical geometry, the system's zero coordinate (left boundary) is at the centre of the cylinder or sphere by default.
-By specifying the first_interface_position, a different leftmost coordinate can be defined.
+Sets geometry to spherical, corresponds to a sphere with a certain radius.

+Default: A spherical geometry

+Note: With a cylindrical or spherical geometry, the system's zero coordinate (left boundary) is at the centre of the cylinder or sphere by default.
+By specifying the first_interface_position, a different left-most coordinate can be defined.
 This allows to model a tube or a hollow sphere geometry.
 The highest coordinate (right boundary) is defined by the cylinder or sphere radius (i.e. by the width of all regions).

-Parameters first_interface_position - The position of the left-most coordinate along the axis, only necessary for modeling a hollow sphere geometry [m] $\textbf{Returns} \ \ \textbf{This} \ \textit{DiffusionIsoThermalCalculation} \ \textbf{object}$ with system modifications (system modifications) Updates the system of this calculator with the supplied system modification (containing new phase parameters and system functions).
-Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as $a \star .tdb$ -file.
-Parameters system_modifications - The system modification to be performed Returns This DiffusionIsoThermalCalculation object with_timestep_control (timestep_control, to) Sets the timestep control options.
+first_interface_position - The position of the left-most coordinate along the axis, only necessary for modeling a hollow sphere geometry [m]

+Updates the system of this calculator with the supplied system modification (containing new phase parameters and system functions).

+Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as a .tdb-file.

+with_timestep_control(timestep_control, to)

+Sets the timestep control options.

 It is possible specify the upper time-point for which this setting is valid using the parameter "to".
-Default: The end of the simulation.

-Parameters - timestep_control The new timestep control options - to The upper time-limit for timestep_control.
-Returns This DiffusionIsoThermalCalculation object class +tc_toolbox.+diffusion.DiffusionNonIsoThermalCalculation(back) Configuration for a non-isothermal diffusion calculation.
-DiffusionNonIsoThermalCalculation (back) Call base constructor: tc_toolbox.AbstractCalculation. add_console_command(console_command) Registers a DICTRA Console Mode command for execution.
+- timestep_control The new timestep control options - to The upper time-limit for timestep_control.

+class +tc_toolbox.+diffusion.DiffusionNonIsoThermalCalculation(back)

+Configuration for a non-isothermal diffusion calculation.

+DiffusionNonIsoThermalCalculation(back)

+add_console_command(console command)

+Registers a DICTRA Console Mode command for execution.
 These commands are executed after all other configuration directly before the calculation starts to run.
 All commands are stored and used until explicitly deleted using +tc_toolbox.diffusion.DiffusionNonIsoThermalCalculation.remove_all_console_commands.

 Note: It should not be necessary for most users to use this method, try to use the corresponding method implemented in the API instead.

 Warning: As this method runs raw DICTRA-commands directly in the engine, it may hang the program in case of spelling mistakes (e.g. forgotten parenthesis, ...).

-Parameters console_command - The DICTRA Console Mode command Returns This DiffusionNonIsoThermalCalculation object add_region (region) Adds a region to the calculation.
+console_command - The DICTRA Console Mode command

+add_region(region)

+Adds a region to the calculation.
 Regions are always added in the simulation domain from left to right.

-If you want to replace an already added region, call remove_all_regions(), and add the regions that you want to keep.
+If you want to replace an already added region, call $remove_all_regions()$, and add the regions that you want to keep.

 Warning: Regions must have unique names.

-Parameters region - The region to be added
+region - The region to be added

-Returns This DiffusionNonIsoThermalCalculation object

-calculate()

 Runs the diffusion calculation.

+timeout_in_minutes - Used to prevent the calculation from running longer than what is wanted, or from hanging.
+If the calculation runs longer than timeout_in_minutes, a UnrecoverableCalculationException will be thrown, the current TCPython-block will be unusable and a new TCPython block must be created for further calculations.

-Returns A DiffusionCalculationResult which later can be used to get specific values from the calculated result get_configuration_as_string() Returns detailed information about the current state of the calculation object.
+A DiffusionCalculationResult which later can be used to get specific values from the calculated result

+Returns detailed information about the current state of the calculation object.

 Warning: The structure of the calculator objects is an implementation detail and might change between releases without notice.
-Therefore do not rely on the internal object structure. get_system_data() Returns the content of the database for the currently loaded system.
+Therefore do not rely on the internal object structure.

+Returns the content of the database for the currently loaded system.
 This can be used to modify the parameters and functions and to change the current system by using with_system_modifications().

 Note: Parameters can only be read from unencrypted (i.e. user) databases loaded as .tdb-file.

-Returns The system data invalidate() Invalidates the object and frees the disk space used by it.
+Invalidates the object and frees the disk space used by it.
 This is only required if the disk space occupied by the object needs to be released during the calculation.
-No data can be retrieved from the object afterwards. remove_all_console_commands() Removes all previously added Console Mode commands.
-Returns This DiffusionNonIsoThermalCalculation object remove all regions() Removes all previously added regions.
+No data can be retrieved from the object afterwards.

-Returns This DiffusionNonIsoThermalCalculation object

-set_simulation_time(simulation_time)

-Sets the simulation time.
+remove_all_console_commands()

+Removes all previously added Console Mode commands.

+remove_all_regions()

+Removes all previously added regions.